sachinym/Github-Advanced-Security/Getting-Started.md

    ![Access Your VM and Lab Guide](./images/gt1.1.png)

+### Virtual Machine & Lab Guide

+Your virtual machine is your workhorse throughout the workshop.
+The lab guide is your roadmap to success.

 1. To get the lab environment details, you can select the **Environment Details** tab.

     ![Picture1](./images/2nd.png)